Ross Perot: Political views

 Perot did not fit the usual political stereotypes; his views were seen as either pragmatic or populist, depending on the observer, and usually focused on his economic policy, such as balancing the budget, to gain support from both Democratic and Republican voters.
 Perot supported stricter gun control such as an assault weapons ban and supported increased research in AIDS.
-Perot was hesitent on covering the issue of gay rights during his 1992 campaign, but openly supported gay rights in 1996.
+Perot was hesitant on covering the issue of gay rights during his 1992 campaign, but openly supported gay rights in 1996.